Tickets

 August 15th is Ferragosto, a national holiday, and many things in Rome are shut

-Even though up to 80% of the entire population of Italy is on vacation for the month.
-Most government offices are shut, as are many independently-run businesses such as small grocery stores, family restaurants, etc., if you’re a tourist this shouldn’t affect you too badly as most places that cater to visitors remain open.
+Up to 63% of the entire population of Italy is on vacation for at least some of the month of August.
+Most government offices are shut, as are many independently-run businesses such as small grocery stores, family restaurants, etc. – but if you’re a tourist this shouldn’t affect you too badly as most places that cater to visitors remain open.

 However August 15th is Ferragosto, the peak of this holiday and on that day things really are shut.
-It’s a huge family celebration, at least as big as Christmas, so you will find that many things that were open the day before and after are closed on the 15th.
-Supermarkets are closed, as are many of the restaurants that remain open during other days in August.
+It’s a time when extended families get together and spend time with each other, at least as big as Christmas, so you will find that many things that were open for August are closed on the 15th.
+Supermarkets are usually closed, as are many of the restaurants that remain open during other days in August.

-We recommend that you shop around beforehand to see which restaurants will be open on that day so you don’t miss out – though obviously hotel restaurants etc. will be open.
-Here’s a list of restaurants that will definitely be open in August, and some even open on Ferragosto.
+We recommend that you do some research beforehand to see which restaurants will remain open on that day so you don’t miss out – though obviously hotel restaurants etc. will be open.
+Here’s a list of restaurants that will definitely be open in August, and some even open on Ferragosto itself.

-Pro tip: the Cinecittà World theme park is open all day on Ferragosto, and is delightfully empty that day, meaning you will hardly have to line up for any rides.
+Pro tip: for some light relief, the Cinecittà World theme park is open all day on Ferragosto, and is delightfully empty that day, meaning you will hardly have to line up for any rides.
 However you will need to make your own travel arrangements to get there – perhaps renting a car the day before.

 Now make sure you don’t miss out: plan your visit in advance: